hwahdan99/LibraryApp/README.md

 2. Install dependencies using ```npm install```
 3. Run the application using ```node app.js```

-API Endpoint Documentation:
+##API Endpoint Documentation:
 1. Books
-   Endpoint: \books
+   - Endpoint: \books
-   -GET /books: Get a list of all books in the library.
+   - GET /books: Get a list of all books in the library.
-   -POST /books: Add a new book.
+   - POST /books: Add a new book.